tdwg/bdq/tg2/_review/docs/maintenance/index.md

 # Proposals for New Issues

-Templates for proposals of new issues are available
+Templates for proposals of new and change issues are available at https://github.com/tdwg/bdq/tree/master/.github/ISSUE_TEMPLATE

 ## Suggested Lifecycle for a proposal,